Mission Devotional - April 18, 2018

 Prayer for the church, for others, for myself

 Bruce and Laura Harris have been running SEND International's camp and conference ministry in the mountains of western Tokyo for many years.
-The Harrises are returning to church planting in 2018.
-They will be traveling to the U.S. this month to prepare for this new ministry and ask that you pray that they have their positions in the camp ministry replaced before this trip.
+The Harrises are returning to church planting and have just returned to Japan from a home assignment.
+Pray today for the Harrises to easily find housing in an area that allows access to the mission office and to Tachikawa Eki Mae Church.